electrode-io/car-buying/instructions.md

       return app.routesEngine.render(req);
     };
    ```

+   > Notice how we are populating the initial redux store with `creatReduxStore` and `storeInitalizer` functions.
+We are setting the initial state with a list of vehicles to populate the user view.
+We are calling the `/vehicles` api created in the `vehicles.js` plugin created in the previous step.

    Since we do not have any actions for now, please delete the contents from the file `src/client/actions/index.js` and update the file `src/client/reducers.jsx` with: